Some history of the Market Vaults at Tamworth in Staffordshire

 Charles Cast was elected Mayor of Tamworth in 1904 and 1907.
 After a successful business and political career he settled in West Haddon, Rugby, where he died in July 1943 aged 87.

-In the mid-1890's the Market Vaults was kept by Thomas Withnall who later managed the Red Lion Hotel at Atherstone.
+In the mid-1890s the Market Vaults was kept by Thomas Withnall.
+This was a natural progression for the Burton-born licensee for he had earlier worked at the tavern for Charles Cast and William Hammond.
+He later managed the Red Lion Hotel at Atherstone.

 Robert Yates was publican during the final years of the 19th century.
 He was a very popular publican and well-known figure around Tamworth.
 He was a native of Leigh, Lancashire, and was a mechanical engineer.
 He had held situations in various parts of the country, and in 1879, he came from Uttoxeter to Tamworth to take the position of engineer at Messrs.
 Fisher's paper mills, a post he held for eighteen years.